 DSJ accepts video material and animation sequences to support and enhance your scientific research.
 Authors who have video or animation files that they wish to submit with their article are strongly encouraged to include links to these within the body of the article.
 This can be done in the same way as a figure or table by referring to the video or animation content and noting in the body text where it should be placed.
 All submitted files should be properly labeled so that they directly relate to the video file's content.
 In order to ensure that your video or animation material is directly usable, please provide the files in one of our recommended file formats with a preferred maximum size of 150 MB.
 Video and animation files supplied will be published online in the electronic version of your article in DSJ.
 Note: since video and animation cannot be embedded in the print version of the journal, please provide text for both the electronic and the print version for the portions of the article that refer to this content.

 Supplementary material can support and enhance your scientific research.
 Supplementary files offer the author additional possibilities to publish supporting applications, high-resolution images, background datasets, sound clips and more.
 Please note that such items are published online exactly as they are submitted; there is no typesetting involved (supplementary data supplied as an Excel file or as a PowerPoint slide will appear as such online).
 Please submit the material together with the article and supply a concise and descriptive caption for each file.

-Final proofs of the papers will be sent for correction within three working days to the authors for clearance before sending the issue for printing.
+Final proofs of the papers will be sent for correction (to be carried out within three working days) to all the authors for clearance before sending for printing.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.